Shipping Perishable

 Conclusion

-All things considered, the worldwide consumption of seafood is steadily increasing due to advances in aquaculture, and the presumed health benefits of seafood.
+The worldwide consumption of seafood is steadily increasing due to advances in aquaculture and the recognisedpresumed health benefits of seafood.

-This means that it’s more imperative than ever to keep seafood safe and consumable during transit with suitable coolant, containers and packing methods to suit your mode of shipment and shipping duration.
+This means that it’s more imperative than ever to keep seafood safe and consumable during transit with suitable coolant, containers and packing methods.

-• Employ leak-proof plastic bags and seal them properly.
+• Use leak-proof plastic bags and seal them properly.

 • Always place seafood in a portable refrigerator.

-• Packaging should always be in well build sturdy containers/boxes
+• Packaging should always be in well-built sturdy containers/boxes

-• Pack food with dry ice or different cooling material.
+• Pack food with dry ice or a suitable cooling material.

 Leave a Reply